COMMUNITY BASED MODEL

 Working "With" vs. "For" the City

-We are not just one church or multiple churches getting involved (the church doing this "FOR" the city).
+We are not just one church or multiple organizations getting involved (doing this "FOR" the city).

-We work hand in hand with government (city, county, and state), education, neighborhoods, media, businesses, non-profits, other faiths and non-faith organizations to make this a community-wide effort (the church doing this "WITH" the city).
+We work hand in hand with government (city, county, and state), education, neighborhoods, media, businesses, non-profits, other faiths and non-faith organizations to make this a city-wide effort (doing this "WITH" the city).

-We have found by focusing on doing things "WITH" the city, it has opened up new relationships with key people and departments that we never had had access to previously and provided us with amazing evangelism and discipleship opportunities.
+We have found by focusing on doing things "WITH" the city, it has opened up new relationships with key people and departments that we never had had access to previously and provided us with amazing outreach opportunities.

-To love our cities like Jesus does so that our cities will thrive.
+We love our cities so that our cities will thrive!

 At these community-wide volunteer days, people engage in a variety of projects, including appreciating public servants, visiting convalescent homes, donating blood, building a house with Habitat for Humanity, and working in city parks and schools, among other opportunities.

 After the first couple of years of these volunteer days, we were realizing that more sustainable solutions were needed in order to see our cities transformed.
 Our efforts evolved from beyond a day to championing ongoing volunteerism, collaboration among leaders and initiating the efforts of Love Our Neighbors, Love Our Schools and Love ALL Our Kids.

 So many amazing stories have emerged from Love Our Cities, but perhaps the greatest stories are of the thousands who continue to volunteer regularly with organizations and areas they served.
 This is our hope and prayer…renewed pride in our cities, ongoing volunteerism and communities transformed.

 Love Our Cities began out of the success of Love Modesto.
 Love Modesto started in 2007 at Big Valley Grace Community Church in Modesto, California with two questions:

 1) Why is our city on lists of the “worst cities in America”?

-2) If our churches were to suddenly disappear from the Modesto area, would anyone even care or notice?
+2) If our church were to suddenly disappear from the Modesto area, would anyone even care or notice?

-We did not know the answers to these questions, but we knew we were called to love Modesto as Jesus would.
+We did not know the answers to these questions, but we knew we were called to love Modesto.